 I love planning and putting together tablescapes for all occasions but especially for Christmas.
 The more creative and unique the better.

-Here are 5 ideas for a Creative Table for Christmas.
+Here are 5 ideas for Creative Christmas Table Decor.
 See unique ideas, diy and thrifted items come together for a special table setting.

 I’m so privileged to be joined by my talented friends who are sharing their creative tablescapes with you today.
 If you are coming over from Ann at Dabbling & Decorating, I’m so glad you stopped by.
 Please see all the other participants at the end of this post.

 The Screened Porch Creative Christmas Table Decor Ideas

 Each season the DIY light fixture becomes part of the tablescape because I can’t resist hanging some festive decor in the glass jars.
 Here, I used flocked twigs & pinecones along with come red birds.

 First, determine if you want a bare table, table cloth, table runner, etc. Then start to build your table.

 Here, I’ve used red craft paper as a table runner.
 In addition, I’ve added faux greenery stems along the center of the table.
 You can use real greenery for this step if you prefer.